Iamsouvikdutta/excel-sales-finance-analytics/README.md

 The workbook can be shared upon request for learning, portfolio review, or discussion purposes.

-Feel free to connect with me via LinkedIn to request access or discuss the analytical approach used in this project.
+Please feel free to connect with me if you would like access to the underlying dashboard file.

 ---